-We'll start out in the capital where you'll get unparalleled opportunities to hear from and question leading experts on top issues in today's Hungary, such as thriving economic sectors, minority policies, advances in science, foreign policy and the environment.
+We'll start out in the capital, Budapest, where you'll get unparalleled opportunities to hear from and question leading experts on top issues in today's Hungary, such as thriving economic sectors, minority policies, advances in science, foreign policy and the environment.
 You'll meet young Hungarians in government and Parliament, get the inside scoop from ex-pats, and hear first-hand from the leaders of successful, innovative companies.

-You'll discover Budapest through a treasure hunt and 20th Century history by visiting the one-of-a-kind Hospital in the Rock, a secret nuclear bunker recently unearthed.
+You'll discover Budapest through a treasure hunt and 20th-century history by visiting the one-of-a-kind Hospital in the Rock, a secret nuclear bunker recently unearthed.
 While in the capital, you'll get to go to various "ruin pubs," the hip, retro nightspots that dot the city and feature up-and-coming artists.
-You'll experience living folk culture and art: dancing at the uniquely Hungarian phenomena, a "táncház" (folk dance house with live music), making traditional Hungarian crafts at a workshop in Szentendre, hearing a band on the A 38 boat docked on the Danube, and seeing what the young artisans and designers in the newly-formed Flatlab are up to.
+You'll experience living folk culture and art: dancing at the uniquely Hungarian phenomenon, a "táncház" (folk dance house with live music), making traditional Hungarian crafts at a workshop in Szentendre, hearing a band on the A 38 boat docked on the Danube, and seeing what the young artisans and designers in the newly-formed Flatlab are up to.

 There is so much to see in the country, but we've carefully selected a few "must see" locations and sights.